mc-datapacks/en/src/conventions/custom_model_id.md

 ## Note

-This convention does not enforce any restriction from the 8th digit onwards.
-Datapacker could utilize this to gain a few more model slots if they want to. (the digit index is count from right-to-left of course)
+This convention does not enforce any restrictions from the 8th digit onwards.
+Datapackers could utilize this to gain a few more model slots if they wanted to. (the digit index is count from right-to-left of course)